SaturnFramework/Saturn/README.md

 ## Documentation

-Saturn has a nice [documentation](https://saturnframework.github.io/docs/) and I appreciate any help to improve it further by sending pull requests or just adding an issue with you think is missing.
+Saturn has nice [documentation](https://saturnframework.github.io/docs/) and I appreciate any help to improve it further by sending pull requests or just adding an issue with what you think is missing.

 ## How to build

-1. Install requirements - .Net SDK 2.1, and FAKE 5.X
+1. Install the .NET Core SDK from https://www.microsoft.com/net/download
+2. Install FAKE: `dotnet tool install fake-cli -g`
-2. `fake build`
+3. Inside the repo directory, run `fake build`

 ## How to contribute